chase-seibert/blog/_drafts/laying-someone-off.md

 ## Layoff Day

 Don't put anything on the calendar.
-Schedule a room if you need to, but as early as possible in the day, start pulling people you need to terminate in.
+Schedule a room if you need to, but as early as possible in the day, start pulling in people you need to terminate.
 As soon as the first person is terminated, and likely before that, rumors will be circulating about what is happening.
 You want to get all your people out of the way as early as possible.